-- You may apply for up to three GIP positions per application period.
+- You may apply for up to five GIP positions per application period.

 - Only one electronic profile/résumé is required, even if you apply for more than one assignment.

-- One letter of recommendation of recommendation is required; you may include a second.
-You should request these letters early to ensure that they are submitted in time, and it's a good idea to request two letters so you have one as a backup.
+- One letter of recommendation is required; you may include up to three.
+You should request these letters early to ensure that they are submitted in time, and it's a good idea to request two to three letters so you have at least one as a backup.
 These letters must be submitted electronically through the online application system.

 What to expect after applying